wp-plugins/child-theme-configurator/readme.txt

 * Fix: add check if theme uses hard-wired stylesheet link and alert to use @import instead of link option
 * Fix: conflicts with using jQuery UI from CDN - using local version of 1.11.2 Widget/Menu/Selectmenu instead
 * Fix: using wp-color-picker handle instead of iris as dependency to make sure wpColorPicker() methods are loaded
-* Fix: copy parent theme widgets from parent mods if parent is inactive, sidebars_widgets if parent is active
-* Fix: copy parent theme widgets to child mods if child is inactive, sidebars_widgets if child is active
+* Fix: copy parent theme widgets logic different if child or parent are active theme

 = 1.6.0 =
 * New Feature: option to load parent stylesheet using wp_enqueue_style (link), @import or none.
 Thanks to cmwwebfx and Shapeshifter3 for pushing me on this